elsamp/headspace-mirror/README.md

 <img width="1038" alt="Screenshot 2024-08-16 at 3 28 41 PM" src="https://github.com/user-attachments/assets/18eb4e5e-e1c2-4aca-81ae-a2d31e49bfe4">

-The quality of each varies as I was learning and adapting my approach throughout the process.
+The quality of the underlying code for each varies as I was learning and adapting my approach throughout the process.
 At some point I'd love to go back and rethink this as a flexible box of components to enable easy image creation.
 For now it will stay as the learning experiment it was.